 Dear Old Stockholm

 I’d originally thought of this as a novel and had completed 49,000 words of the first draft, then put it aside for several years.
 When I came back to it, I decided I didn’t like the subplot and I cut it entirely, eventually ending up with a 21,000 word novella.
 It’s set in London — the title refers to Stockholm syndrome and the characters go nowhere near Sweden.
 When his beautiful French girlfriend has a one night stand with her university tutor, the narrator can’t accept that she acted voluntarily and is convinced that the tutor is a dangerous predator who coerced her.
 It all ends up in court, with a criminal trial.
 In six parts.

 A Falling Body

 I wrote this before the first of the short stories and originally published it as an ebook, with long chapters of about 8,000 words each.
-For publication on Medium I split each chapter into (in most cases) four parts.
-The link above leads to the first part of chapter 1; you can find the table of contents here.
+You can find the table of contents here.